Humidefi/humidefi-node/README.md

 This project was developed using the Substrate Node Template (https://github.com/substrate-developer-hub/substrate-node-template).

+A standalone version of this template is available for each release of Polkadot in the [Substrate Developer Hub Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/) repository.
+The parachain template is generated directly at each Polkadot release branch from the [Node Template in Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-template) upstream.

 ### Getting Started

 Depending on your operating system and Rust version, there might be additional packages required to compile this template.